jimmityglick/input-projections/docs/ENGINE_V1.md

 This document defines the **reference implementation** runtime value model used by the TypeScript engine in `src/`.

+## Projection Loading and Bundling

+The Engine core does not perform file I/O and does not resolve multi-file projection sources at runtime.

+If your authoring format uses preprocessing directives (for example, `$ref` includes), resolve/bundle them into a single canonical projection **before** calling `createEngine(...)`.
+See `docs/PREPROCESSING.md`.

 ## Partial Values

 During incremental interaction, values may be **partial**: